MichaelMDTrep/twitterclone/readme.md

 One of the most important things about web development (that I'm sure you've already figured out, but I'll reiterate here) is that once you learn the building blocks of what makes a website, you just repeat those blocks to build larger and larger sites.
 What we're going to do is take the building blocks from the recipe application and turn them into something much larger and greater.

 What we're going to do is build a small clone of Twitter.
-It will feature logged in users, a customized homepage, a tweet composing page, the ability to follow other users, and more.
+It will feature logged in users, a customized home, a tweet composing page, the ability to follow other users, and more.
 We'll be using every single concept from the previous applications plus a few more; don't worry though, we've got plenty of time.
 The video from the demo I gave on my site is / will be linked at the bottom of this assignment.

 This project is divided into two parts.
 Part 1 is all about the folder structure.
 Part 2 is going to be implementing the logic and front end, and there's lots of resources available to help.